 Adidas ZX 700 History

-Comprised of classic-designed running shoes from the ‘80s that are still noteworthy up to this day, the ZX series irrefutably represents the athletic roots of Adidas.
+Comprised of classic-designed running shoes from the ‘80s that are still noteworthy up to this day, the Adidas ZX series irrefutably represents the athletic roots of the German brand.
 First of the series is the Adidas ZX 500, which released in 1984.
 Made in several colorways and material variations, not to mention the collaborations it got involved in, it changed the perception that running shoes could also look fashionably stylish in such a degree that it would even suit as an everyday ensemble.

 The Adidas ZX 700 debuted the following year in a style primarily inspired by the ZX 500.
 It was also designed to perform as a high-mileage running and trekking shoes with its high-performance and durable rubber outsole, a TPU heel cage for motion control, and an upper with a combination of suede, leather, and nylon materials for durability and support.
 Back then, it was one of those shoes ahead of its time as it also intended to work in unison with the body's movements.